Sir Thomas Shirley, 1st Baronet: Biography

+Legacy

 Fort Shirley in Cabrits National Park, Dominica, was named for him, as was Shirley Heights in Antigua, then-capital of the Leewards.
 Shirley is often incorrectly described as having been born in Boston, or in 1769.
 He was, however, born prior to his father's departure for Massachusetts.
+A portrait of Shirley by George Chalmers is in the collection of the Boston Athenæum.